Faith musings from the seat of a forklift.

 Sampson: Violent temper.
 Set a bunch of foxes on fire.
 Also a womanizer and a liar.
 Nor was he very good at keeping his promises of a Nazarite.

 David: Womanizer, adulterer, liar, murderer.
-These sins are why David lost his firstborn son and was prevented from build the temple.
+These sins are why David lost his firstborn son and was prevented from building the temple.
 The prophet Nathan made the clear.

 Peter: Hypocrite, liar, and assailant.
 Peter cut off a man’s ear with a sword, lied about his knowing Christ Jesus (denied him three times), and treated the Gentile believers differently than the Hebrew believers (was called out by Paul for it, whom also has a laundry bag of issues).